Insper/mlops/content/modules/07-lambda/aps03_lambda.md

 !!! exercise "Question"
     Create an API Gateway and test it.

-    Leave an example in Python of how your API Gateway in the README of the delivery repository
+    Leave in the README an example of how to test your API Gateway (curl command or Python code).

 !!! exercise "Question"
     Commit and push: mission accomplished!